tmpfs/async-validate/README.md

 function Schema(rules, [opts])
 ```

-Encapsulates the rules associated with a descriptor and the logic for performing validation.
+Encapsulates the rules associated with a schema and the logic for performing validation.

 * `rules`: The schema rules.
 * `opts`: Configuration options.